URI-ABD/clam/README.md

 As of writing this document, the project is still in a pre-1.0 state.
 This means that the API is not yet stable and breaking changes may occur frequently.

+> :warning: In December 2023, this project moved to a monorepo structure.
+> While this should have no impact on the end-user, it will impact contributors.
+> Please be aware of these changes and report any issues you may encounter.

 ## Benchmarks

 ### CAKES: IEEE Big Data 2023